 Important Note: Because students in the 3/2 program have a graduate classification, students receiving undergraduate scholarships or Pell grants typically lose eligibility for their funding.
 Students encountering this problem should consult with an academic advisor and consider entering the MAcc program after earning their BSAc degree.

 Florida CPA Information

-The 3/2 program is designed for the students who desire a professional accounting career.
-Completion of this program will fulfill the State of Florida’s requirements to take the Uniform Certified Public Accountant Examination to practice as a CPA in Florida.
-Contact the Florida Board of Accountancy or visit their web site if you have any questions regarding your eligibility to take the CPA Exam in Florida.
-Consult the National Association of State Boards of Accountancy website for information regarding eligibility to sit for the CPA examination for all 50 states.
+The MAcc program is designed for students who desire a professional accounting career.
+Completion of this program, when combined with the UF Bachelor of Science in Accounting (BSAc), will fulfill the State of Florida’s educational requirements to take the Certified Public Accountant Examination in Florida and to obtain licensure as a CPA in Florida.
+CPA licensure includes other, non-educational requirements.
+Please note that requirements can change, and may not immediately be reflected here or in the programs.
+Contact the Florida Board of Accountancy or visit their web site if you have any questions regarding your eligibility to take the CPA Exam or be licensed as a CPA in Florida.
+We have not made a determination as to whether the MAcc program combined with any other undergraduate program meets CPA educational requirements in Florida.
+We have not made a determination whether the MAcc program, with or without the UF BSAc, meets educational requirements in any other state or jurisdiction.
+Consult the National Association of State Boards of Accountancy website for information regarding CPA exam and licensure eligibility for all states and jurisdictions.

 Florida Board of Accountancy, Phone: 850.487.1395